nmschorr/nulsws-python/nulsws_python/README.md

 • UnregisterRegisterCompoundMethod: The module should be able to remove the specified virtual method, then an API Registration Request should be sent to the Manager module to add the virtual function (Check 3.1.10 for information about crafting such request).

+Note
+====

+This project has been set up using PyScaffold 3.2.3.
+For details and usage information on PyScaffold see https://pyscaffold.org/.